 Call for a FREE, NO OBLIGATION quote.
 We will come to your home or business, explain what is available, make recommendations, and provide a quote.
 We will NOT try to pressure you to sign up right away – we want you to have time to think about it and make sure you are comfortable

 High Definition (HD) video surveillance with up to 4K resolution can help protect you against shoplifting, burglary, employee theft, vandalism and slip-and-fall liabilities.
 You can watch over your business or home from anywhere on your smart phone or a remote computer, while recording it locally for future playback.
 Surveillance video systems let you manage visual information from virtually any place, anytime.

 You can even upgrade your current system with HD quality surveillance video cameras and Digital Video Recorders (DVR) using the existing wiring.
 Come visit our showroom and see for yourself the high quality video you can have.

 Warning: Do not buy surveillance camera systems over the internet even if they are cheap – there is a reason they are cheap.
 When something goes wrong with it or you can’t figure it out, you’re stuck!
 Come to our showroom where you can see a sample in action so you know what you are getting and can get help when you need it.

 All of our cameras offer High Definition (HD) up to 4K resolution.
-Bullet cameras are often used outdoors where you need to see items far away but zoomed in.
+Bullet cameras are often used outdoors where you need to see items that are far away but you need them zoomed in.
 It has infra-red illumination for night time viewing which can see activity up to 150′ away in total darkness.
 This camera comes with a varifocal lens (2.8-12mm), which means that there is a zoom capability that can be set at the time of installation.
 It can be zoomed out if you want to see a wide area, or zoomed in to see a smaller area, but with more detail.